flyingrhinonz/nccm/README.md

-By default nccm protects your privacy and security by replacing items such as username and hostname with 'CENSORED' in the logs.
-Supply the argument '--insecure' if you wish to expose private information to your log file.
+By default nccm protects your privacy and security by replacing items such as username and hostname with `CENSORED` in syslog/journal.
+Supply the argument `--logprivateinfo` if you wish to expose private information to these logs.
+You can also enable this permanently via the nccm.yml config file (disabled by default).
-Warning - any user who has access to the log file will be able to see this information.
+Warning - any user who has access to the log files will be able to see this information.

 When you use ssh (either directly from the shell or wrapped